DavisJP/OpenWeatherMapApp/README.md

 An app that displays 5 day weather forecast from http://openweathermap.org for London.

+This App was built to practice on MVP architecture, RxJava and Retrofit.

 ### What's the current status ? ###

 - Currently the app lists the 5 day weather forecast for London